libjohn/code-example_external_chunks/01_example.md

 Externalization - example 1
 ================

-**Externalization**: import in child scripts into existing parent code
+**Externalization**: import child scripts into existing parent code

 I think this is **easiest to learn from existing examples.**